bofcarbon1/SmartLearn.React.WebApp/README.md

 Smart Learn

 A web application tool used for training
  .
-Trainsers can create courses and lessons
+Trainers can create courses and lessons
  .
 Managers can create projects and tasks
  .
 Learnrs can enroll in classes and take associated project tasks